amrutac/RepoHub/README.md

 Uses json-server for mock APIs.
 The Mock data is list of public repos returned by git and the corresponding namespace filters Test plan can be found under spec folder.

+##Known Issues
+Total number of repos has been hardcoded since the fetch api response headers are coming back empty, even though the server returns the total count in the headers.

+Bug in pagination where the state of the selected page is persisted even after the filter is applied, need to reset the selectedpage to 1 when filters are applied.